Visualizing Sample Collections¶

 }

 the height of a single sample.
-By multiplying it with 0.65
+By multiplying it with 0.65, the points get

 some padding at the top and bottom.
 To prevent the points from becoming too